IsaiahWut/IsaiahWut/README.md

 # 💫 About Me:
-<br>Hi there 👋 I'm Isaiah<br><br>I'm a passionate full-stack developer studying Robotics at the University of California, Riverside, who loves building impactful, user-centered applications.
-I enjoy working with modern web technologies like React, Next.js, and AI tools like Gemini.
-Whether it's organizing tasks or improving user experience, I aim to create meaningful projects that both help others and challenge me to grow.<br><br>🚀 Currently exploring: Robotics, Mechatronics, and medical tech.<br>
+Hello, I'm Isaiah

+I'm a Robotics student at the University of California, Riverside, with a strong passion for developing technologies that improve healthcare and quality of life.
+My interests lie at the intersection of medical technology, robotics, mechatronics, and intelligent systems, where engineering can create meaningful real-world impact.

+I enjoy designing and building solutions that combine hardware, software, and AI, from healthcare-focused applications and medical imaging tools to robotic systems and assistive technologies.
+My goal is to contribute to innovations that make healthcare more accessible, efficient, and effective.

+Beyond engineering, I'm constantly exploring new technologies and challenging myself through hands-on projects that strengthen my skills in software development, system design, and emerging healthcare technologies.

+Currently exploring: Medical Technology, Healthcare Robotics, Mechatronics, AI Applications in Healthcare, and Human-Centered Engineering.

 ## 🌐 Socials: